Shop Talks

 Graduate school is time-consuming, and balancing academic, work, and personal life is challenging.
 This session will provide attendees with tips and techniques for evaluating and managing their time and attention.
 Students will learn mindful productivity strategies to increase time for deep work and reduce stress and overwhelm.
 Both print and digital tools will be introduced.

-Presented by: Ethne Sorenson, Administrative Assistant II, University Libraries
+Presented by: Ethne Sorenson, Training and Development Specialist, University Libraries

 Register today!